DataDog/integrations-core/flink/README.md

       logs_enabled: true
     ```

-4. Add the following configuration block to your `flink.d/conf.yaml` file.
+4. Uncomment and edit the logs configuration block in your `flink.d/conf.yaml` file.
 Change the `path` and `service` parameter values based on your environment.
 See the [sample flink.d/conf.yaml][12] for all available configuration options.

     ```yaml
       logs: